cspiders/Java-theory/README.md

 API stands for Application Programming Interface.
 API contains all the classes and interfaces developed by Java people .
 If we develop any code this must be combined with API code to execute the programs.
 <br />

+### With most programming languages, you either compile or interpret a program so that you can run it on your computer.

+### The Java programming language is unusual in that a program is both compiled and interpreted.
+### With the compiler,first you translate a program into an intermediate language called Java bytecodes — the Platform-Independent codes interpreted by the interpreter on the Java platform.
+### The interpreter parses and runs each Java bytecode instruction on the computer.
+Compilation happens just once; interpretation occurs each time the program is executed.

 # 5. Why Java is Popular

 ### Java is Popular because of its Design Goals .